The 12 Best Things to Do in Munich, Germany

 3 | Climb the Spire at St. Peter’s Church

-On your way down, you’ll find yourself inside the church itself where you can have a little wander around and enjoy another of Munich’s huge array of churches.
+On your way down, you’ll find yourself inside the church, where you can wander around and enjoy another of Munich’s massive array of churches.

-To get to the tower, head from Marienplatz and take the turning immediately after St. Peter’s Church and you’ll find a little hut at the entrance where you can buy your tickets.
-We paid 5 Euros per adult.
+To get to the tower, head from Marienplatz and take the turning immediately after St. Peter’s Church.

 4 | Drink German Beer at Hofbraühaus

-Adolf Hitler announced the official program of the Nazi Party to a meeting of around 2,000 people at the Hofbräuhaus on 24 February 1920?
+Historical sidenote – Adolf Hitler announced the official program of the Nazi Party to a meeting of around 2,000 people at the Hofbräuhaus on 24 February 1920.

 5 | Explore the Englischer Garten

-Located right next to the city is a wonderful green space called Englischer Garten.
-There are no prizes for guessing what the translation is though!
-In Englischer Garten, you’ll find beer gardens, a Chinese restaurant, a Chinese tower, waterfalls and rivers and a replica Greek temple built for Ludwig 1.
+In the Englischer Garten, beer gardens, a Chinese restaurant, a Chinese tower, waterfalls, rivers, and a replica Greek temple were built for Ludwig 1.

 20211129 Munich Germany 062